Emma (The Promised Neverland)

 Emma (エマ, Ema) is the main protagonist of the manga series The Promised Neverland, created by Kaiu Shirai and Posuka Demizu.
 Emma is an 11-year-old girl living at Grace Field House.
-She consistently gets perfect scores on her daily exams.
-She is the life of the party and a quick learner.
-She is known for her ample optimism as well as her capable athleticism, but she can also be crazy at times.
 Upon discovering the truth of the orphanage, Emma teams up with Norman and Ray to escape the house.
-She loves her family more than anything and her strong sense of selflessness insists that everyone escape together, even if most of their siblings are below 6 years old, an aim which Ray deems crazy and plain reckless.
+She loves her family more than anything and her strong sense of selflessness insists that everyone escape together.

 In the anime adaptation, she is voiced by Sumire Morohoshi in Japanese, and by Erica Mendez in the English version.
 In the live-action film adaptation, she is portrayed by Minami Hamabe.

 Emma has ranked highly in various awards and polls.
 In 2019, she was awarded the Best Female Character at the 41st Anime Grand Prix.
 She was also praised for her gender, original design, character development and for breaking the typical mold of a feminine protagonist.

 Creation

 According to the author Kaiu Shirai, he avoided making her too plain.
-Whether it is a character’s thoughts and hopes, the thrill of the story or solving the mysteries.
 Shirai made Emma as a female protagonist because the first antagonist of the story, Isabella, is also a female, thinking that the mother-daughter relationship between the two would make the story "more interesting".
-She had two options, weather escape with her siblings or become a mother in Grace Field House.
+She had two options, either escape with her siblings or become a mother in Grace Field House.
 He further said that she is not a boy and does not have extraordinary physical abilities nor special powers, that breaks the Shōnen Jump mold of protagonist.
 Shirai describes Emma as energetic, "like light," kind of motherly, and idealistic.
 She keeps the balance between Norman, who supports her, and Ray, who argues but helps anyway.
 Posuka Demizu described the creation of the character as "the story of The Promised Neverland needed a different kind of main protagonist", like Emma, so she came naturally.
 Demizu further explained that it was not necessary for her to follow the Jump style.
 Demizu also said that Emma is one of the hardest characters to draw, as drawing her for every panel takes the most time to finish.

 Casting

-In the anime adaptation, the character is voiced by Sumire Morohoshi in Japanese.
-Erica Mendez voices the character in English.
+In the anime adaptation, Emma is voiced by Sumire Morohoshi in Japanese.
+Erica Mendez voices the character in the English version of the series.
 In the live-action film adaptation, she was portrayed by Minami Hamabe.